Kriesse/urbanraum/_classes/emboding-space.md

   For this process of research i will give special attention to the perception of a multisensorial body that expands and make its surrounding part of itself.
 The extent here expresses itself through movement, which depends on the way one draws space through perception and imagination.

-  *„The space is not an abstract empty but rather the product of countless concrete moments“."
+  *„The space is not an abstract empty but rather the product of countless concrete moments.“* Gordon Matta-Clark.
-  Gordon Matta-Clark.